Causes and Risk Factors for Scoliosis

 Idiopathic scoliosis may have a genetic (inherited) link.
 It often runs in familiesas many as 30 percent of children with idiopathic scoliosis have a family member (e.g., parent, sibling) who also has the condition.

 Causes for scoliosis can be classified as structural or nonstructural.
 In structural scoliosis, a fixed curve develops in the spine, often as a result of a congenital abnormality.
-This type accounts for about 5% of scoliosis cases.
+This type accounts for about 5 percent of scoliosis cases.

 Structural scoliosis often is associated with medical conditions, such as neuromuscular disease (e.g., cerebral palsy, muscular dystrophy, poliomyelitis), connective tissue disorder (e.g., Marfan syndrome), birth defect (e.g., malformation of a vertebra [hemivertibra]), and rheumatic disease (e.g., rheumatoid arthritis).
 It also can develop with no known cause or as a result of an injury, infection, or tumor that affects the spine or spinal cord.
 Neurofibromatosis is an inherited condition that can cause spinal cord tumors and increase the risk for scoliosis.